particle-iot/docs/src/content/reference/developer-tools/jtag.md

 - This tool is experimental, and may not work properly.
 It could leave your device in a bad state (but you can fix it with one of the other techniques if it happens).
 - You must [upgrade the firmware on your Particle Debugger](/datasheets/accessories/debugger/#upgrading-the-debugger) as the version from the factory does not have this functionality.
 - There is limited browser support on desktop: Chrome, Edge, and Opera.
 It does not work with Firefox or Safari.
-- It should work on Mac, Windows, Linux, and Chromebook on supported browsers.
+- It should work on Mac, Windows, Linux, and Chromebook on supported browsers that support WebUSB.
-- It should work on some Android phones that support USB OTG when using Chrome or Opera browsers.
+- It should work on some Android phones that support USB OTG when using Chrome or Opera browsers that support WebUSB.
 - It does not work on iOS (iPhone or iPad) as the hardware does not support USB OTG.
 - It is only recommended for Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM).
 It does not work reliably on Gen 2.
 - It takes about 3 minutes to restore a device.